Congratulations! It was tough going, but you completed the no contact stage with flying colors. Good. But what do you text your ex after no contact?

 Once you have that covered, view the texting process as a way to gather data on your ex’s mood (so you can react and adapt accordingly.)

-Using authentic messages, staying upbeat, and keeping things light whenever possible, ensures you will have an excellent first —and last— text to send your ex.
+Using authentic messages, staying upbeat, and keeping things light, ensures you will have an excellent first —and last— text to send your ex.